ApolloTheGreekGod/uptimerobo/README.md

-# uptimerobo
+# 🤖 Uptimerobo
 Simple URL Pinger (Pings every 1 minute)

-# Adding your url
+# 🌐 Adding your url
 - Fork the repo
 - Add your url in `url.txt` (one url per pull request)
 - Create a pull request

-> Pull requests with conflicts are automatically rejected
+> ⚠️ Pull requests with conflicts are automatically rejected

-# How does this run?
+# 🏃 How does this run?
 This is ran using heroku free plan.